 Mountcastle, O'Hearn homer from 9th spot as Orioles beat Angels 7-3

-BALTIMORE (AP) — Ryan Mountcastle homered and doubled after entering the game as a pinch-hitter, and the Baltimore Orioles beat the Los Angeles Angels 7-3 on Tuesday night.
+Mountcastle entered the game as a pinch-hitter in the fourth inning and doubled, then he hit a two-run homer in the sixth to help the Orioles beat the Los Angeles Angels 7-3 on Tuesday night.

+"I wasn't anticipating (using) Mounty that early in the game," Hyde said.
+"A couple things happened, that I felt that was the right spot to use him there."

 Dean Kremer (5-1) rebounded after allowing a homer to lead off the game, winning his third straight start, and Ryan O'Hearn also homered for Baltimore.
 O'Hearn started as the Orioles' designated hitter in the No. 9 spot in the batting order, but after his solo shot in the second tied the game at 1, Mountcastle pinch-hit for him after the Angels lifted right-hander Chase Silseth (0-1) in the fourth and replaced him with lefty Tucker Davidson.